wcout/FLTrator/README.md

 So I dug out some instructions how to change resolution under Linux using Xrandr and and also for Windows and integrated it everything into the program.

-Use F10 to toggle fullscreen when in title menu or in paused state.
+Use `F10` to toggle fullscreen when in title menu or in paused state.
+Or start with `-f` to immediately go fullscreen.

 [Tested to work under Ubuntu 12.04 and 14.04, Windows 7]